sgrodzicki/sencha-touch/docs/guides/nested_list/README.md

     var treeStore = Ext.create('Ext.data.TreeStore', {
         model: 'ListItem',
-        defaultRootProperty: 'items'
+        defaultRootProperty: 'items',
         proxy: {
             type: 'ajax',
             url: 'data.json'
         }
     });

-We create the store using {@link Ext#create Ext.create} and then we set the `model` and `defaultRootProperty` properties just like before, but then, this time, we set a `proxy`.
+We create the store using {@link Ext.ClassManager#create Ext.create} and then we set the `model` and `defaultRootProperty` properties just like before, but then, this time, we set a `proxy`.
 This property tells the {@link Ext.data.TreeStore TreeStore} to load its data using a specify proxy.
-In this case we give it a `type` of **ajax** (because it is loading a remote file) and then `url` of where the JSON file is.
+In this case we give it a `type` of 'ajax' (because it is loading a remote file) and then `url` of where the JSON file is.
 Simple.

 ## Detail Cards